Skip to content

 6. Now, you need to give one final touch by restarting Windows Explorer.
 This is required for the changes to apply.
 There are several methods to restart Windows Explorer.
 We’ll check out 2 of them below.

-8. Select Windows Explorer from the list of apps and processes and click on the Restart button.
+8. Select Windows Explorer from the list of apps and processes and click the Restart button.
 You can also access the Restart option by right-clicking Windows Explorer.

-9. Alternatively, you can also kill the Explorer.exe and restart it via the Command Prompt.
+9. Alternatively, you can kill the Explorer.exe and restart it via the Command Prompt.
 Launch the Command Prompt as an administrator.

 10. Type the following command in the Command Prompt window and press the Enter key.